doros-devs/doros-devs/README.md

 - 👋 Hi, I’m @doros-devs
-- 👀 I’m interested in web develpment
+- 👀 I’m interested in web development
 - 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on web development projects
-- 📫 How to reach me doros.devs@gmail.com
+- 📫 How to reach me terenceouma@gmail.com

 <!---
 doros-devs/doros-devs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.